In-progress MFA Art, California State University Northridge

 Souza's current show "Seasons of MIgration" is a series of paintings that chronicle the displacement and development of her ethnic group.

 Souza lives in Newbury Park, California with her artist husband, daughter and too many pets.

-I have always been interested in stories and especially those told through pictures.
-My mother was a story teller who raised me on tales of her early life in the Dutch East Indies, surviving World War II, being a young army wife in New Guinea, and her later encounters while immigrating to Europe and the United States.
-Instead of using a verbal format I prefer to tell my stories through pictures.
-Paintings can create an ambiguity which allows the viewer to create their own narrative out of the images.
-Instead of word by word account that dictates a concrete story directed through a logical format, a picture can allow the viewer to see with their heart circling through a set of emotions and landing on an understanding.
-Feminine consciousness, which is not about individual gender, is a mindset that is connected to the inner wisdom and creation of self into a fully realized being.
-This concept is central to my belief system.
-The allegories I paint are always connected to it, and they involve themes of cultural and ethnic identity, history, mythology as well as position in greater society.
+I have always loved stories -especially those told through pictures- because my mother was a story teller who raised me on tales of her life in the Dutch East Indies, surviving World War II, and her later encounters immigrating to Europe and the United States.
+Instead of using a verbal format I tell my stories through paintings allowing a viewer to build their own narrative.
+Images can enable this viewer to see with the heart and circle through a set of emotions that land on an understanding.
+Feminine consciousness, which is not about individual gender, is a mindset that is connected to the inner wisdom and the creation of self into a fully realized being this concept central to my belief system.
+The allegories I paint are always connected to it, and they involve themes of cultural and ethnic identity, history and mythology as well as position in greater society.